Platform API for Partners

 button.

-A new OAuth client secret will be temporarily displayed on your screen.
-All existing Access Tokens will become immediately invalid and must be refreshed using the new OAuth client secret.
+A new OAuth client secret is temporarily displayed on your screen.
+All existing Access Tokens become immediately invalid and must be refreshed using the new OAuth client secret.

 It is imperative that you enable Two-Factor Authentication on the Heroku accounts of all Add-on admins so that an attacker can not reset your credentials and retrieve new ones.